 You may also face difficulties if the abandoned property is frequented by squatters, especially if the property has been vacant for a long time.
 All of these factors should come into play before taking the leap to purchase a vacant property.

 Owning vacant property: what you need to know

 If you own a vacant property, you’re most likely going to be liable for paying both council tax and an empty home premium for the full duration of time that your home remains vacant.
 If you’re having renovation work done immediately, you may be entitled to council tax relief; however, those not eligible will pay up to a 300% council tax premium on top of their regular council tax bill if they keep their property empty.

 You might find it difficult to re-sell a property that needs lots of renovations, or that has been left abandoned for a long time.
 It’s always a good idea to make sure you’re fully committed to the property’s renovation before buying, and once bought, sticking to the plan for renovation.

 As you might find it difficult to obtain regular home insurance for a vacant property, you’ll need to apply for short term vacancy insurance to ensure that your property is safe while you’re absent.

 If the property is lacking in certain basic security (such as broken windows, doors) you might find that you’ll pay a higher premium than on a regular property.

 Find out more about vacant property rules

 If you’re new to the nuances of vacant property, get in touch with Clearway today and enquire about our vacant property security services.
-We’re experts in empty property security, offering everything from temporary alarms to steel security doors and screens.
+We’re experts in empty property security and unoccupied property management, offering everything from temporary alarms to steel security doors and screens.